jonruttan/jonruttan.github.io/about.md

 permalink: /about/
 ---

+# About Me

-This is Jon Ruttan's online journal for sundry topics regarding computers and software.
+Welcome to my online journal, where I delve into various topics related to computers and software.

-I've been a professional software developer for 20 years, and an amateur for 10 years prior to that.
-I'm equally fascinated by hardware and software, but I chose software for my career, hardware for a hobby.
-I've always loved taking things apart to see how they work, and if they're broken, fixing them.
+# My Journey

+With 30 years of professional experience in software development and 10 as an amateur, my passion lies at the intersection of hardware and software.
+While my career is rooted in software, hardware remains a beloved hobby.
+I've always enjoyed deconstructing and fixing things to understand their workings.

+# Purpose

-I put this site together so I'd have a place to record and share information about the the methods I've employed when working on computer and development problems.
+This site serves as a repository for sharing my methods and insights on tackling computer and development challenges.